If your credit isn’t quite where you want it to be, you might be looking for opportunities to build your credit score.

 What is credit repair?

-Credit repair is the process of improving poor credit by getting inaccurate, unfair, or unverified information removed from your credit reports.
+Credit repair is the process of improving a damaged credit history, often by removing inaccurate or unverified information from your credit reports, in an effort to build your credit score.

 This information often shows up on your credit reports due to a mistake by or miscommunication with a creditor, or through a mistake made by the credit reporting agencies.
 Sometimes you may find negative tradelines that are the result of identity theft.
 Either way, errors like these can negatively affect your credit.

 Credit repair organizations provide services that can help you get these items removed from your credit report by working with the credit reporting agencies and the creditor.
-They typically charge a fee for the service, which can depend on where you live, the company and which services you need.
+They typically charge a fee for the service, which can depend on the company and which services you need.
+However, there are plenty of ways to rebuild your credit yourself at no cost.

 Credit repair services: what to watch for

 Reputable credit repair companies can help you take steps to get some negative information removed from your credit reports.
-It’s not a guarantee, though.
+It’s not a guarantee though, and anything a credit repair company can do legally, you should be able to do yourself for free or with little cost.

 Watch out for red flags that a credit repair service may not be legitimate.
 If you see an ad promising that the service can help you improve your credit score immediately or by a certain amount, it could be a scam.